From BR Bullpen

 - Height 6' 1", Weight 185 lb.

 - High School Iowa City High School

 - Born January 5, 1928 in Preston, IA USA

 Biographical Information

-After his playing career ended, Oldis was a Philadelphia Phillies coach from 1964 to 1966, a Phillie scout in 1967, and a member of the Minnesota Twins staff in 1968.
-He was one of the original coaches of the expansion Montreal Expos the next season (1969), then served as a scout for the team for a number of years.
+After his playing career ended, Oldis was a Philadelphia Phillies coach under manager Gene Mauch from 1964 to 1966, a Phillie scout in 1967, and a member of the Minnesota Twins staff in 1968.
+He was one of the original coaches of the expansion Montreal Expos the next season (1969), when he reunited with Mauch, then served as a scout for the team for a number of years.
 He managed the Watertown Expos in 1971.
-Both in Philadelphia and Montreal, he worked under manager Gene Mauch.

 As of 2007, Bob worked as a scout for the Florida Marlins.
 He was recently inducted in the State of Iowa Hall of Fame.
 In the minors, Bob hit two home runs in one inning once.
 He also once threw out Maury Wills trying to steal second base twice in one inning.

 Notable Achievement

 - Dan Even: "Bob Oldis", in Mel Marmer and Bill Nowlin, eds.: The Year of Blue Snow: The 1964 Philadelphia Phillies, SABR, Phoenix, AZ, 2013, pp. 262-267.
 ISBN 978-1-933599-51-9